overtonpolicy/Overton-FE-code-test/README.md

 Some things to think about that may come up later:

+* over time we might want to show many more filters, how might this impact your design
 * how might you present the years differently, bearing in mind that Overton has some policy from the 1890s
 * how might your UI handle year ranges if we wanted to add support for queries like "anything published between 2010 and 2020"
 * if we were to break out the topics onto their own page, how might you present them in a useful and/or visually interesting or appealing way?